RaynorHere/proGit/c/cmpRehenCve/README.md

 Currently in 1.0; unit tests complete.
 Manual data comparison (byte by byte) providing considerable time returns.
 Python's average iterations of ~25 minutes each are condensed to an average of 90 seconds (~1:17 runtime compression) here, although it's inconsistent.

+## Current State
+Program finished 1.0 test battery on 03/29/2023.
+Said battery was to run on the image backup root directory of my parents' computer: 27,000 files, poorly maintained/tracked, all compared against each other on hardware that is 10 years obsolete.
+__Results__: Runtime of just under 19 hours, with over 5,000 files detected as duplicates, leading to a recovery of 20 GB backup storage space.

 ## Improvement Ideas
 1) Multithreading.
 Haven't done multithreading in C in a while, and it might be enough of an excuse to port to C++; in any case, most obvious direct improvement to runtime will be multithreading